ILLIXR/ILLIXR/docs/docs/plugin_README/README_hand_tracking.md

 The `hand_tracking.viewer` plugin subscribes to the output of the `hand_tracking` plugin and displays the results, both graphically and in tabular format.

+### Webcam

+The `webcam` plugin can feed single frame images to the hand tracking plugin.

 [//]: # (- References -)
 [1]: https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker